ayonli/type-guard/README.md

 There are two decorators for most use cases, as long as you're coding in TypeScript or with Babel.

-- `@param(type: any, name?: string)` A decorator that restrains the input arguments of the method.
+- `@param(type: any, name?: string, remarks?: string)` A decorator that restrains the input arguments of the method.
     - `type` The type of the argument, can be a class, a type constructor (including `as()`), an object or array literal that specifies deep structure.
     - `name` The argument name, used to address where the error is reported.
+    - `remarks` The remark message of the parameter.

     NOTE: the order of using `@param()` must consist with order of which the parameter is present.

     Specifically, `@param(Void)` will restrain the method to take no argument.
-- `@returns(...types: any[])` A decorator that restrains the return value of the method.
+- `@returns(type: any, remarks?: string)` A decorator that restrains the return value of the method.
-    - `types` The type of the return value, can be a class, a type constructor (including `as()`), an object or array literal that specifies deep structure.
-If multiple types are provided, it means that the function returns multiple type of values (a union type).
+    - `type` The type of the return value, can be a class, a type constructor (including `as()`), an object or array literal that specifies deep structure.
+    - `remark` the remark message of the return value.

     NOTE: if the method returns a Promise, this function restrains the resolved value instead.